 Historic 2nd Street in Cedar Key, FL is located just a block or two inland.
 This is where we started our early morning walk.
 I noticed that we seemed to be some of the first people out and about that morning.
 Well, that’s exactly what I mean about being a slow paced, laid back island town!
 No ones rushing, no ones in a hurry, slow down, it will all get done in due time.
 Some of the buildings along 2nd Street were built between 1859 and 1860 and they were built to last.
 The Island Hotel located at 373 2nd Street is one of those buildings.
 It was built out of cypress and “tabby”, a mix of lime, sand, water and crushed oyster shells.
 The Island Hotel still looks good today.

 We spotted this mosaic fisherman on our walk along 2nd Street.
 I had to admire his colorful hat and Island shirt, he’s sure to attract a “boatload” of fish!

-It’s your turn, have you been to Cedar Key, FL?
-What about Tony’s Seafood Restaurant, have you tried their Clam Chowder?
-If so tell us what your vote is…we’d like to hear from you too!
+Have you been to Cedar Key, FL?
+What about Tony’s Seafood Restaurant?
+Have you tried their Clam Chowder?
+We’d like to hear from you too, in the comments below!